 We are HUGE guacamole fans in my house.
-I first got this recipe 20 years ago when I was in high school.
-I watched a buddy of mine make this amazing guacamole…and the recipe stuck in my head.
-Thanks Garrick!
-Guacamole is served with nearly every Mexican dish I make – my kids love it!
+I first tasted this version of guacamole 20 years ago when I watched a buddy of mine from high school make this amazing recipe for guacamole and I’ve been making it ever since.
+Thanks, Garrick!
+Guacamole is served with nearly every Mexican dish I make and my kids love it!

 - 1/4 sweet yellow onion, diced (you can use red instead if desired)

 - 3 cherry tomatoes, diced (optional)